benhook1013/space-game/DESIGN.md

 - preloads assets through `Assets.load()` before play.
-- It initialises `StorageService`, `AudioService` and `SettingsService`, applies a static dark `ColorScheme` with extra hues from the `GameColors` theme extension, and attaches global text scaling via `GameText.attachTextScale`.
+- It initialises `StorageService`, `AudioService` and `SettingsService`, applies a static dark `ColorScheme` with extra hues from the `GameColors` theme extension, and provides global text scaling via `GameTextScale`.
 - An app lifecycle observer pauses the engine and audio when the window loses focus.
 - Run all development commands through FVM (`fvm flutter`, `fvm dart`) to keep